numpy/numpy.org/www/index.rst

 amount helps!
 All donations will be used strictly to fund the development of NumPy’s open source software, documentation and community.

-Donations are managed by the NumFOCUS Foundation, which is the legal and fiscal umbrella for the project.
-NumFOCUS is a 501(c)3 non-profit foundation, so if you are subject to US Tax law, your contribution is tax-deductible.
+NumPy is a Sponsored Project of NumFOCUS, a 501(c)(3) nonprofit charity in the United States.
+NumFOCUS provides NumPy with fiscal, legal, and administrative support to help ensure the health and sustainability of the project.
+Visit `numfocus.org <https://numfocus.org>`__ for more information.

+Donations to NumPy are managed by NumFOCUS.
+For donors in the United States, your gift is tax-deductible to the extent provided by law.
+As with any donation, you should consult with your tax adviser about your particular tax situation.

 NumPy's `Steering Council <https://www.numpy.org/devdocs/dev/governance/index.html>`__ will make the decisions on how to best use any funds received.
 Technical and infrastructure priorities are documented on the